 National Pastry Day is celebrated each year on December 9.
-Pastry is a name given to a large variety baked goods which are made with ingredients such as flour, sugar, milk, butter, shortening, baking powder and eggs.
+The pastry is a name given to a large variety of baked goods which are made with ingredients such as flour, sugar, milk, butter, shortening, baking powder, and eggs.

 - Pastries can be traced as far back as the ancient Mediterranean where they had almost paper-thin, multilayered baklava and Phyllo dough.

 - Pastry making began in Northern Europe after the Crusaders brought it back from the Mediterranean.

 - French and Italian Renaissance chefs eventually perfected the puff and choux pastries while 17th and 18th-century chefs brought new recipes to the table.
 Included in the innovative recipes were Napoleons, cream puffs and eclairs.

 Culinary historians often consider French pastry chef Antonin Careme (1784 – 1833) to have been the original great master of pastry making in modern times.

 There are many different types of pastry, most of which would fall into one of the following categories:

 - Shortcrust pastry – simplest and most common.

 - Sweetcrust pastry – similar to the shortcrust but sweeter.